atournayre/phparkitect-rules/README.md

 ## Usage

-Rules must be used un phparkitect configuration file.
+Rules must be used in a phparkitect configuration file.

 Here is an example of how to use it: